 As the largest hunger relief organization and the largest distributor of free food assistance in Idaho, IFB strives to source and distribute as much food as possible while adhering to food safety guidelines.
-IFB recognizes that we are not the sole provider of food for our Partner Agency network and we encourage Partner Agencies to solicit, fundraise, and involve the community in the acquisition of food.
+IFB recognizes that we are not the sole provider of food for our Partner network and we encourage Partners to solicit, fundraise, and involve the community in the acquisition of food.

-Partner Agencies must follow IFB's solicitation policy as outlined in the Memorandum of Agreement & Release to protect prior working relationships with food donors.
+Partners must follow IFB's solicitation policy as outlined in the Memorandum of Agreement & Release to protect prior working relationships with food donors.
 All items that are received through solicitation are accepted in "as is" condition.

-When accepting food donations Partner Agencies must follow food safety guidelines as set forth by IFB, Feeding America, USDA, FDA, the US Department of Health and Human Services, and local Health Departments.
+When accepting food donations Partners must follow food safety guidelines as set forth by IFB, Feeding America, USDA, FDA, the US Department of Health and Human Services, and local Health Departments.
 Food that is directed to those in need is entitled to the same protective measures as that accorded food prepared and served to paying customers.
-The national food standards at the retail level, as expressed in the FDA Food Code, do not differentiate between the protection provided to food consumed by paying consumers and to food consumed by the ill, needy, or infant (minor children) served by Charitable Food Distribution Organizations (Partner Agencies).
+The national food standards at the retail level, as expressed in the FDA Food Code, do not differentiate between the protection provided to food consumed by paying consumers and to food consumed by the ill, needy, or infant (minor children) served by Charitable Food Distribution Organizations (Partners).

 Procedures set forth in this section are based on federal and state laws, regulations, and guidelines.
-IFB and its Partner Agencies are required to follow all of these laws, regulations, and guidelines.
-IFB has provided this information in an easy to access format for Partner Agencies.
-Serving safe food is essential for IFB and Partner Agencies to protect themselves as well as the recipients receiving donated food.
+IFB and its Partners are required to follow all of these laws, regulations, and guidelines.
+IFB has provided this information in an easy to access format for Partners.
+Serving food that are safe is essential for IFB and Partners to protect themselves as well as the recipients receiving donated food.

-It is a requirement of IFB and Partner Agencies to accept only donations that are legally obtained, inspected, processed, packaged, and labeled in accordance with federal and state laws, regulations, and guidelines.
-For questions regarding laws, regulations, and guidelines set forth please refer to citations at the end of every section or by calling the Agency Relations Department at 208-336-9643.
+It is a requirement of IFB and Partners to accept only donations that are legally obtained, inspected, processed, packaged, and labeled in accordance with federal and state laws, regulations, and guidelines.

+For questions regarding laws, regulations, and guidelines set forth please refer to citations at the end of every section or by emailing Partnerships@IdahoFoodbank.org.